Draining of the Mesopotamian Marshes: Gulf War draining

 After the First Gulf War (1991), the Iraqi government revived a program to divert the flow of the Tigris River and the Euphrates River away from the marshes.
-The marshes had served as a base for a Shi’a insurrection against Saddam Hussein's Sunni-led Ba'athist regime, so Hussein drained the marshes largely to deny their use by insurgents and to punish the Ma'dan for their participation in the uprising.
+The marshes had served as a base for a Shi’a insurrection against Saddam Hussein's Sunni-led Ba'athist regime, so Hussein drained the marshes largely to deny their use by insurgents and to punish the Ahwaris for their participation in the uprising.

 The flow southwards from the distributary streams of the Tigris was blocked by large embankments and discharged into the Al-Amarah or Glory Canal, resulting in the loss of two-thirds of the Central Marshes by as early as 1993.
 A further canal, the Prosperity Canal, was constructed to prevent any overflow into the marsh from the main channel of the Tigris as it ran southwards from Qalat Saleh.
 By the late 1990s, the Central Marsh had become completely desiccated, suffering the most severe damage of the three main areas of wetland.
 By 2000, the United Nations Environment Programme estimated that 90% of the marshlands had disappeared.

 Environmental effects

 The Central Marshes stretched between Nasiriyah, Al-'Uzair (Ezra's Tomb) and Al-Qurnah and were mainly fed by the Tigris and its distributaries.
-They were characterised by tall qasab reeds but included a number of freshwater lakes, of which the largest were the Haur az-Zikri and Umm al-Binni (literally "mother of binni", the latter being a species of barbel).
+They were characterised by tall qasab reeds and included a number of freshwater lakes, the largest of which were the Haur az-Zikri and Umm al-Binni (literally "mother of binni", the latter being a species of barbel).
 The marshes support breeding populations of the Basra reed-warbler and marbled teal, along with several other species of non-breeding birds.

-It was feared that the Levant darter (Anhinga rufa chantrei), a subspecies of the African darter, and the maxwelli subspecies of the smooth-coated otter had disappeared entirely, but small and threatened populations remain of both.Al-Sheikhly, O.F.; and Nader, I.A.
-(2013).
-The Status of the Iraq Smooth-coated Otter Lutrogale perspicillata maxwelli Hayman 1956 and Eurasian Otter Lutra lutra Linnaeus 1758 in Iraq.
-IUCN Otter Spec.
-Group Bull.
-30(1).
-It is also feared that the Bunn's short-tailed bandicoot rat (Nesokia bunnii, syn.
-Erythronesokia bunnii), which had only been described from specimens obtained in the Central Marshes, is extinct.
+Conservationists predicted that the Levant darter (Anhinga rufa chantrei), a subspecies of the African darter, and the maxwelli subspecies of the smooth-coated otter had disappeared entirely, but small threatened populations remain of both.
+Conservationists also feared the extinction of the Bunn's short-tailed bandicoot rat (Nesokia bunnii, syn.
+Erythronesokia bunnii), which had only been described from specimens obtained in the Central Marshes.
+It is listed as endangered on the International Union for Conservation of Nature Red List as of August 2021.

 A study by the Wetland Ecosystem Research Group at Royal Holloway, University of London concluded that thousands of fish and waterfowl died as the waters receded, and that the central Qurnah marshes 'essentially no longer exist as an ecosystem'.

-According to a 2001 United Nations Environmental Programme report, the projects resulted in:
+According to a 2001 United Nations Environment Programme report, the projects resulted in: